 The most difficult equipment to ship is pretty much anything made by McIntosh.
 This is because they use glass for most all of of their product faceplates, and their pieces tend be be super heavy.
 Luckily, McIntosh still makes their original boxes for just about anything they've made - and they sure know how to design and build a box!

-The heavier pieces actually come with a piece of plywood that items are securely bolted onto, keeping them from banging around in transit.
+The heavier pieces actually arrive with a piece of plywood that items are securely bolted onto, keeping them from banging around inside the box during transit.
 They use the heaviest grade double-ply cardboard and also double box their pieces, with thick foam spacers between the two boxes.
-Since we have a nice supply of surplus McIntosh boxes we offer to use them to ship other heavy or delicate pieces from our collections.
-If we don't have the proper box we will order one new for your purchase.
+Since we have a nice supply of surplus McIntosh boxes, we will often use them to ship other heavy or delicate pieces from our collections.
+And if we don't have the proper box available, we will order one new for your purchase.

 Heavier pieces in the 30-80 lb range are double boxed in double-corrugated heavy-duty boxes, with corner foam separating the two boxes like McIntosh uses in all of their packaging.
-The 2” of cushioning between the two boxes allows the inner box to sort of float in place and absorb most impacts.
+The 2” of cushioning between the two boxes allows the inner box to slightly float in place and absorb most impacts.
 It also provides a nice protection gap in case the outer box is punctured.

-With our signature in-house customizable vintage tables, we will provide a detailed video on final unpacking and assembly so you can easily follow along.
-Turntable platters and tonearms are usually removed and packed separately, often in a separate box or all together if the plinth is on the heavier side.
+With our signature SkyFi customizable vintage tables, we provide a detailed video on final unpacking and assembly so you can easily follow along.
+Turntable platters and tonearms are usually removed and packed separately, often in a separate box or together if the plinth is on the heavier side.
 Everything is secured with shrink-wrap to ensure it all says in place.
 We then use double corrugated boxes and Instapak expanding foam to make sure all pieces are snug and secured.
-While a bit of a pain to unwrap your purchase at the receiving end, we feel you'll agree that it’s worth the extra effort.
+While a bit of a pain to unwrap your purchase at the receiving end, we think you'll agree that it’s worth the extra effort.